zer0cache/matic-docs/docs/validate/validate/run-validator-ansible.md

 :::note

-Steps in this guide involve waiting for the Heimdall and Bor nodes to fully sync.
+Steps in this guide involve waiting for the Heimdall and Bor services to fully sync.
 This process takes several days to complete.

 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
 For detailed instructions, see [Snapshot Instructions for Heimdall and Bor](https://forum.matic.network/t/snapshot-instructions-for-heimdall-and-bor/2278).